Blog

 This can be an area of deep discussion and reflection.
 If either you or your partner is endowed with an extraordinary gift (e.g. are an exceptional athlete, a genius, or a musical savant), or possess a trait treasured in your family (such as curly hair or generous height), you may want to include this in your decision-making.
 The same holds if a trait runs in the family that you do not want to pass on, such as a gene for a heritable disease.
 Your use of gestational surrogacy and egg donation warrant these inheritable traits be considered.
 We recommend that you include them in your early discussions and we encourage you to reach out for the guidance of a licensed mental health professional if you feel overwhelmed about approaching the subject.

 Before further discussion of whose sperm to use, it is worth making clear that "both" is an option.
-Speak with your fertility doctor and surrogacy agency about arranging for a twin surrogacy journey or a concurrent journey, so that both you and your partner may have a genetic link with your children.
-If you are not ready for twins, creating embryos with your respective genetics enables your family to be spaced out however you are comfortable.
+Speak with your fertility doctor and surrogacy agency about arranging for a concurrent journey or a sibling journey with your respective genetics, so that both you and your partner may have a genetic link with your children.

 Purposefully Unknown Sperm Source: Not Recommended